icemanblues/ubuntu-setup/engineering.md

 nvm install stable
 ```

-Then use npm to install these must haves
+Then use npm to globally install these must haves

 * typescript
 * pyright
 * typescript-language-server

 ## Code Editors and IDEs